-- Scholarly tools - Professional Knowledge & Skill Application: - Approval of research proposal - Field experience & diversity requirement (e.g. ED 519) - Core Competencies II: Continuing assessments of program objectives, coursework, oral or written comps if required, other assessments - Capstone Assessment: The capstone assessment (project, thesis, performance demonstration) illustrates the candidate's personal growth through their experience in the program, and that the candidate can contribute scholarly work to benefit the profession.
+- Admission: Criteria for admission to the Graduate School and specific program area - Core Competencies: Core Competencies should be reflected in the SLOs/SLGs for the program. - Content Knowledge (of subject matter) - Pedagogical Knowledge & Pedagogical Content Knowledge - Scholarly tools - Professional Knowledge & Skill Application: - Approval of research proposal - Field experience & diversity requirement (e.g. ED 519) - Capstone Assessment: The capstone assessment (project, thesis, performance demonstration) illustrates the candidate's personal growth through their experience in the program, and that the candidate can contribute scholarly work to benefit the profession.